AlexisCastro12/ToDo-List/README.md

 :heavy_check_mark: The pointer is a bee.

-:heavy_check_mark: There is a pair of eyes that move proportionally according to the movement of the pointer.

-:heavy_check_mark: The background color changes proportionally according to the movement of the pointer.

-:heavy_check_mark: There is a sign that updates indicating the position of the bee (near, far or approaching).

-The main objective of this project is to learn how to manipulate the DOM of a web application.
+The main objective of this project is <!-- to learn how to manipulate the DOM of a web application.
 Also, its purpose is to handle events such as the movement of the pointer on the browser window.
-In the first instance, the application has fulfilled its objective, however, it is still possible to make improvements to complement it, such as:
+In the first instance, the application has fulfilled its objective, however, it is still possible to make improvements to complement it, such as:-->

 :pushpin: Allow the user to switch from the pointer image.

-:pushpin: Improve the UI by delimiting the character's face and body, allowing only that region to change color, leaving the background with other color characteristics or an image.

-:pushpin: Put more responses to events like a left click that triggers a hand moving to scare the bug.

 ## :white_check_mark: Requirements